Updated April 2014, next review April 2017

 Necrotising enterocolitis (NEC)

 This condition is a serious complication of prematurity that affects the intestine.
 It involves infection and/or inflammation of the bowel wall.
 The cause of NEC is unclear, but it may be due to bacteria or insufficient blood flow to the gut either before or after birth.
+Some studies have shown that breast milk could protect vulnerable babies from NEC.
+If your baby is too ill to breastfeed, you can still express milk and it can be fed to him through a special tube.

 Jaundice is common among newborns, and almost all premature babies develop it.
 In paler-skinned babies, jaundice shows as yellow-coloured skin, while in babies with darker skins, the yellowing may show only in the whites of the eyes.
 The degree of jaundice is measured from a blood sample.